Best DAC and AMP Gaming Audio Solutions for the Money 2019

 Audio is often a forgotten element in many gamer’s setups.
 We tend to spend a lot of time and money buying nice monitors or TV’s for a beautiful picture and a corresponding graphics card or the latest generation of gaming console to make our games look as good as possible.

 If you’re looking to upgrade your audio setup then you have a few options, but today we will be talking about the top 3 DAC and Amplifiers for gaming.
-A dedicated DAC and headphone amplifier should be a necessity for any serious headphone user.
+A dedicated DAC and headphone amplifier should be a necessity for any serious audiophile.

 What is the benefit of a DAC and why do I need one?